cojen/Maker/docs/CodingPatterns.md

 }
 ```

-Implementing a `finally` statement is tricky, because every path which can exit the `try` block must be handled.
+With `finally` statements, every path which can exit the `try` block must be handled.
+The
+built-in `finally_` method makes this pattern automatically.

 ```java
 MethodMaker mm = ...